nhsconnect/gpconnect/pages/foundations/foundations_use_case_find_a_practitioner.md

 ## API usage ##

-Resolve (zero or more) `Practitioner` resources using a business identifier (for example, SDS User Id).
+Resolve (zero or more) `Practitioner` resources using a business identifier (for example, Spine Directory Service (SDS) User Id).

 ### Request operation ###

-The consumer system:
+The consumer application:

 - **SHALL** populate the `[system]` field with a valid practitioner identifier system URL (for example, `https://fhir.nhs.uk/Id/sds-user-id`).

 - **SHALL** apply percent encoding when constructing the request URL as indicated in [RFC 3986 Section 2.1](https://tools.ietf.org/html/rfc3986#section-2.1).
 This will ensure that downstream servers correctly handle the pipe `|` character which must be used in the `identifier` parameter value below.

 {% include important.html content="GP Connect can only guarantee a successful response for searches using the identifier type `https://fhir.nhs.uk/Id/sds-user-id`.
-Other identifier types may result in an error response if the provider does not recognise or support the identifier." %}
+Other identifier types may result in an error response if the provider system does not recognise or support the identifier." %}

 #### FHIR relative request ####